SudipCodeCraft/Practice/README.md

 # Practice
-It's use for only practice purpose.
+It's use for only practice purpose!